oranjuice/monero-0mq/README.md

 Writing and maintaining server and client code can be an unnecessarily complicated task without a proper system for it.
 This library hopes to alleviate that problem.
 Not to mention, 0MQ is a solid messaging framework that clearly has its place.

 This library makes use of <a href="https://github.com/zeromq/zproto">zproto</a> for expressing client and server as state machine models.
-It generates code, so that we can declaratively specify some of the aspects of the client, server and the protocol.
+It generates code, so that we can declaratively aspects of the client, server and the protocol.
 It abstracts away a lot of internal messaging code that need not be touched during most times.
 This way, development of client and server communication code is much easier and efficient.

 ## Broad workflow

 This repository serves to generate C code that can be used elsewhere (like bitmonero).
 The basic process of using it is to make changes here, generate code, copy the generated code over to the other project.
 This repository isn't concerned with what goes into requests, responses and how they are processed.
 It is just concerned with how they are "sent".
+The user of the library has to fill in and read requests and responses.

 ## Workflow